 As we pray the Bible, our confidence in prayer will grow.
 We will also have a lot more language for our prayers from God’s inspired words.

 The Bible contains much wealth for our prayer life.
-In the New Testament, we find prayers from Jesus and the apostles.
-In the Old Testament, we find psalms and prophetic promises to the people of God.
+In the New Testament, we find prayers from Jesus and those God used to author its books.
+In the Old Testament, we find psalms and other Scriptures we can pray.

-Interested in a free New Testament Prayers printout?
+Interested in prayer and Bible study resources?
 Signup for the email list to get access:

 New Testament Example: Ephesians 3:14-19.